kailash-manasarovar/statement/docs/timeline/2023/december.md

 - I wonder who is managing this account.
 - Could it be the trumpet teacher again?
 - Are people watching me in my hotel room?
-- Whoever it is seems to know exactly what's been going on, right back to before [I went public on Twitter](september.md#going-public-on-twitter), when, I had assumed, the gang stalking was entirely Dénia-conservatory-contained.
+- Whoever it is seems to know exactly what's been going on, right back to before [I went public on Twitter](september.md#going-public-on-twitter), when, I had assumed, the gang stalking was entirely Denia-conservatory-contained.
 - Is this woman from Dénia?
 - If not, how is she connected?